Testability of Instrumental Variables in Additive Nonlinear, Non-Constant Effects Models: Preliminaries

 The instrumental variable approach offers a strategy for inferring the causal effect of interest in the presence of unmeasured confounders \citep{bowden1990instrumental,angrist1996identification,pearl2009causality,imbens2015causal}.
 Given a causal relationship $X \to Y$, a valid IV $Z$ is required to satisfy the following three conditions: \begin{description} \item [$\mathcal{C}1$.
-(Relevance).] $Z$ has directly affect the treatment $X$; \item [$\mathcal{C}2$.
+(Relevance).] $Z$ has a direct effect on the treatment $X$; \item [$\mathcal{C}2$.
 (Exogeneity or Randomness).] $Z$ is independent of the unmeasured confounders $\mathbf{U}$; \item [$\mathcal{C}3$.
-(Exclusion Restriction).] $Z$ does not directly affect the outcome $Y$. \end{description} \begin{Definition} A random variable $Z$ is a valid IV for causal relationship $X \to Y$ if the above three conditions $\mathcal{C}1 \sim \mathcal{C}3$ are satisfied. \end{Definition} We here consider the additive non-parametric IV model presented in \cite{newey2003instrumental}, which, for a valid IV $Z$, it can be expressed as follows \footnote{We here slightly modified the model from \cite{newey2003instrumental} to explicitly represent the unmeasured confounders for subsequent analysis.}:
+(Exclusion Restriction).] $Z$ does not directly affect the outcome $Y$. \end{description} \begin{Definition} A random variable $Z$ is a valid IV for the causal relationship $X \to Y$ if the above three conditions $\mathcal{C}1 \sim \mathcal{C}3$ are satisfied. \end{Definition} We here consider the additive non-parametric IV model presented in \cite{newey2003instrumental}, which, for a valid IV $Z$, can be expressed as follows \footnote{Here, we have slightly modified the model from \cite{newey2003instrumental} to explicitly represent the unmeasured confounders for subsequent analysis.}:

 where $\mathbb{E}[\varphi_Y(\mathbf{U}) + \varepsilon_Y|Z]=0$, and the noise terms $\varepsilon_{X}$ and $\varepsilon_{Y}$ are statistically independent.